hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - use robototic vision to inspect tasks
             - combining with AI to inspect accurately
     - how to verify fitting / how to teach a robot is windscreen is correctly fitted to car?
+        - positional commands entered to GUI
+        - specify X-Y-Z positions
+        - lead-by-the-nose method
+            - one person holding the end-effector
+            - and moving to positions
+            - with recording of motions
+        - off-line programming to input position as codes
+        - mapping positions in a graphic format
+        - use hand held controllers
+            - to move end-effectors
+            - and program positions at the same time
+        - robot simulation tools to replicate positions
+        - record data for programming real robot

+- impact to environment
+    - use of chemicals in crops
+    - remote monitoring of global warming
+    - autonomous data gathering
+        - eg: to monitor pollution (in hazardous areas)
+    - food packaging without human contamination
+    - to reduce environmental waste
+        - solar panel cleaning robots use less water than humans
+        - less energy in dark factories
+            - heating & lighting is not important
+        - (vehicle) traffic reduction, less pollution
+    - negative impacts
+        - more power use (over manual labor)
+        - more use of scarce resources
+            - eg: rare metals to manufacture robots
+        - environmental damage caused by extracting rare metals

 - delivery systems
     - to deliver goods
     - requires GPS and cameras to enable robotic delivery